Table of Contents

 We will check into the Villas Rio Mar hotel, hidden in the forest just inland from Dominical Beach.
 We will enjoy sunset on the beach, then relax and explore the hotel grounds in the evening.

-After breakfast on June 25th, we go hiking at the Barú Wildlife Refuge and then enjoy lunch there.
+After breakfast on Day 8, we will go hiking at the Barú Wildlife Refuge and then enjoy lunch there.
 In the afternoon, we will relax and then take a hike along the Dominical River.
-There may be an option to go rafting on the Naranjo River (cost not included in ecotour).
+There may be an option to go rafting on the Naranjo River (cost is not included in ecotour).
 At night, we will return to Barú Wildlife Refuge to see the nocturnal wildlife of Costa Rica’s Pacific Coast.
 We will enjoy dinner in Dominical town, then spend the night once again at Villas Río Mar.

 A lovely little Dendropsophus ebraccatus

-Upon leaving Dominical the morning of June 26th 2021, we will head uphill to San Gerardo de Dota, stopping along the way in the paramo, the highest tropical ecosystem in the Americas.
-That afternoon we will check into the Savegre Lodge, which is where we will stay for two nights.
+Upon leaving Dominical the morning of Day 9, we will head uphill to San Gerardo de Dota, stopping along the way in the paramo, the highest tropical ecosystem in the Americas.
+That afternoon we will check into the Suria Hotel, which is where we will stay for two nights.

 We will experience truly spectacular scenery in this wonderful region of Costa Rica.
 We will have morning birding opportunities and the possibility of observing the Resplendent Quetzal.
 We will explore the incredible oak forests of the region and visit the Savegre Waterfall.
 We will have a free afternoon to enjoy the spa or otherwise relax.
 And we will have SAVE THE FROGS! amphibian conservation presentations and discussions.
 At night we will look for frogs and other creatures of the night!